katepatch/Regex-Tutorial/gist-template.md

 ### Grouping and Capturing

 Grouping together strings to be matched are inside `()`.<br>
-We find this in our URL:
+How does our URL apply to grouping/capturing?

 - `(https?:\/\/)`: to group the protocol
 - `([\da-z\.-]+)`: to group the domain